venkatesh-reddy679/Board_Game-CI-CD/README.md

     sudo apt install jenkins -y
     sudo systemctl start jenkins
     sudo systemctl enable jenkins
    and the jenkins server is exposed on port 8080 by default.
-Make sure to keep the port open on the virtual machine and on firewall if any.
+Make sure to keep the port open on the virtual machine and on firewall if any

    ![image](https://github.com/venkatesh-reddy679/Board_Game-CI-CD/assets/60383183/685691ab-91d0-4b55-9644-a64d40d6cab1)